threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## Putting it All Together

 We've now went through all the files available in the Nextcloud FList directory.
-You should now have a good understanding of the interplay between the zinit (.yaml) and the scripts (.sh) files as well as the basic steps to build a Dockerfile and write clear documentation.
+You should now have a proper understanding of the interplay between the zinit (.yaml) and the scripts (.sh) files as well as the basic steps to build a Dockerfile and to write clear documentation.

 To build your own Nextcloud docker image, you would simply need to clone this directory to your local computer and to follow the steps presented in the next section [Docker Publishing Steps](#docker-publishing-steps).
 As explained before, those steps are also detailed in the [README.md file](https://github.com/threefoldtech/tf-images/blob/development/tfgrid3/nextcloud/README.md) of the Nextcloud FList directory.